Where the hell is Samsung’s Ballie robot?

 This article originally appeared on Engadget at https://www.engadget.com/mobile/tablets/ipad-mini-7-review-safe-boring-and-everything-i-want-in-a-small-tablet-130039378.html?src=rss

-You'd think making a good digital picture frame would be easy.
-All you need is a good screen and a seamless way to get images to the device.
+Making a good digital picture frame should be easy.
+All you need is a good screen and an uncomplicated way to get your favorite photos onto the device.
 Combine that with an inoffensive, frame-like design and you're good to go.

-Despite that, Amazon is positively littered with scads of digital photo frames and I can tell you that many of them are awful.
-It's basically the 2020s version of what we saw with knock-off iPods back in the 2000s.
+Despite that, I can tell you that many digital photo frames are awful.
+Amazon is positively littered with scads of digital frames and it's basically the 2020s version of what we saw with knock-off iPods back in the 2000s.
 There are loads of options that draw you in with a low price but deliver a totally subpar experience that will prompt you to shove the thing in a drawer and forget about it.

 The good news is that you only need to find one smart photo frame that works.
 From there, you can have a pretty delightful experience.
-If you're anything like me, you have thousands of photos on your phone of friends, family, pets, vacation spots, perhaps some lattes or plates of pasta and much more.
+If you're anything like me, you have thousands of photos on your phone of friends, family photos, pets, vacation spots, perhaps some lattes or plates of pasta and much more.
 Too often, those photos stay siloed on our phones, not shared with others or enjoyed on a larger scale.
 And sure, I can look at my photos on my laptop or an iPad, but there's something enjoyable about having a dedicated place for these things.
 After all, there's a reason photo frames exist in the first place, right?
-I tested out seven smart photo frames to weed through the junk and find the best digital frames worth buying.
+A great frame can help you send photos to loved ones and share cherished memories with friends and family effortlessly.
+I tested out seven smart photo frames to weed through the junk and find the top picks for the best digital frames worth buying.

 Other things were more forgivable.
 A lot of the frames out there are basically Android tablets with a bit of custom software slapped on the top, which worked fine but wasn't terribly elegant.
 And having to interact with the photo frame via touch wasn't great because you end up with fingerprints all over the display.
 The best frames I tried were smart about what features you could control on the frame itself vs. through an app, the latter of which is my preferred method.